 One thing worth noting if you are flying into Dublin airport, O’Connell Street is where many of the buses and coaches shuttling passengers from the airport to central Dublin terminate.
 If you are not hiring a car and don’t want to shell out for a taxi, you will likely find yourself being dropped off along here.

-O’Connell Street is also the best if you in Dublin for only one night.
-It’s in central locations and offers easy access to other parts of the city and the airport.
-That means it will make your journey to and from your hotel easier if you book accommodation close by.
+O’Connell Street is the best area to stay in Dublin for one night because it has a super central location and it offers easy access to other parts of the city and the airport.
 Less effort spent lugging your bags between bus connections.

 O’Connell Street has a wide range of accommodation options that suit all budget from luxury brand hotel to budget hostels.